 - a.
 The MEC shall make recommendations to the Board regarding which clinical services are appropriately delivered via telehealth, and the scope of such services.
 Clinical services offered through this means shall be provided consistent with commonly accepted quality standards.
-For approved telemedicine services, licensed independent practitioners at the distant site may be granted telemedicine privileges upon application and favorable recommendation of the MEC and approval by the Board, if (1) the distant site is currently Joint Commission-accredited and the practitioner is privileged there to provide the same services provided at the Hospital; or(2) the practitioner qualifies for privileges for the service provided at the Hospital and is a member. - b.
+For approved telemedicine services, licensed independent Practitioners at the distant site may be granted telemedicine privileges upon application and favorable recommendation of the MEC and approval by the Board, if (1) the distant site is currently Joint Commission-accredited and the Practitioner is privileged there to provide the same services provided at the Hospital; or(2) the Practitioner qualifies for privileges for the service provided at the Hospital and is a member. - b.
 When the Hospital is a party to a written agreement with a distant site hospital or telemedicine entity containing all of the requirements of the CMS Hospital Conditions of Participation and Joint Commission standards related to telemedicine credentialing and privileging, the Medical Staff may rely upon the telemedicine physician's credentialing and privileging information from the distant-site hospital or telemedicine entity.
-However, the Medical Staff will remain responsible for ensuring the applicant meets the qualifications for membership and clinical privileges and for performing a query of the National Practitioner Data Bank and any other non-delegable queries. - c.
+However, the Medical Staff will remain responsible for ensuring the applicant meets the qualifications for Membership and Clinical Privileges and for performing a query of the National Practitioner Data Bank and any other non-delegable queries. - c.
 When the Hospital is not a party to a written agreement with a hospital or telemedicine entity containing all of the requirements of the CMS Hospital Conditions of Participation and Joint Commission standards related to distant-site telemedicine credentialing, the telemedicine physician must be credentialed and privileged through the Medical Staff pursuant to the general credentialing and privileging procedures described in these Medical Staff Bylaws.
 In order to assist in this credentialing and privileging process, the Hospital may request information from the telemedicine physician's primary practice site to assist in evaluation of current competency.
-The Hospital may also accept primary source verification of credentialing information from the physician's primary practice site or the telemedicine entity to supplement its own primary source verification.
+The Hospital may also accept primary source verification of credentialing information from the physician's primary source verification.